Ajay Nayyar: 2008–2010

 It was also in 2009 that he appeared in the TV programmes NCIS: Naval Criminal Investigative Services and Surviving Disaster.

 In 2010 Ajay appeared in 8 episodes of the popular TV series 24 as a worker at CTU.

 2011

 In June 2011, Ajay played the lead role of Prince Lev Nikolayevich Myshkin in a stage adaptation of 19th century Russian author Fyodor Dostoyevsky's novel The Idiot.
-Later in the year, Ajay will be appearing in the feature film Rejouer as Nikesh Rose.
+Later in the year, Ajay will be appeared in the feature film Rejouer as Nikesh Rose.